deepaksood619/deepaksood619.github.io/docs/computer-science/testing/mocking.md

     assert is_fraud == True
 ```

-The question when you should use `unittest.mock.patch` and - if necessary -unittest.mock.Mockor pytestsmonkeypatchboils pretty much down to personal taste nowadays.
+The question when you should use `unittest.mock.patch` and - if necessary -unittest.mock.Mock or pytests monkey patch boils pretty much down to personal taste nowadays.
 The core Pythons patch / Mock only exist since Python 3.3 which, I guess, is a big part of the reason whymonkeypatchexists in the first place.

 ## External Packages

 There are a couple of packages designed for simplifying the patching and giving better mocks for well-known dependencies.

 For example, you can use [freezegun](https://pypi.org/project/freezegun/) for mocking the system time:

 ```python